polkadot-developers/polkadot-docs/infrastructure/general/setup-rpc.md

 The node startup settings allow you to choose what to expose, how many connections to expose and which systems should be granted access through the RPC server.

-- You can limit the methods to use with `--rpc-methods`, an easy way to set this to a safe mode is `--rpc-methods Safe`
+- You can limit the methods to use with `--rpc-methods`; an easy way to set this to a safe mode is `--rpc-methods safe`
-- You can set your maximum connections through `--rpc-max-connections`, for example `--rpc-max-connections 100`
+- You can set your maximum connections through `--rpc-max-connections`, for example, `--rpc-max-connections 200`
 - By default, localhost and Polkadot.js can access the RPC server.
 You can change this by setting `--rpc-cors`.
-To allow access from everywhere you can use `--rpc-cors all`
+To allow access from everywhere, you can use `--rpc-cors all`

 ## Secure the WebSocket Port